rockthejvm/rockthejvm-site/src/content/articles/functional-collections-in-scala.md

 The critical API of a set consists of

-- the ability to tell whether an item is in the set or not
+- The ability to tell whether an item is in the set or not
-- the ability to add an element to a set (and if it exists, don't add it again)
+- The ability to add an element to a set (and if it exists, don't add it again)
-- the ability to remove an element from the set (and if it doesn't exist, don't remove it again, of course)
+- The ability to remove an element from the set (and if it doesn't exist, don't remove it again, of course)

 Let's concentrate on the first capability at the moment.
 The way we tell whether an element is in the set is by calling `contains`, or `apply`: